libsdl-org/sdlwiki/SDL3/SDL_TimeFromWindows.md

 ###### (This is the documentation for SDL3, which is under heavy development and the API is changing!
 [SDL2](https://wiki.libsdl.org/SDL2/) is the current stable version!)
 # SDL_TimeFromWindows

-Converts a Windows FILETIME (100-nanosecond intervals since January 1, 1601) to an SDL time
+Converts a Windows FILETIME (100-nanosecond intervals since January 1, 1601) to an SDL time.

 ## Header File